longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 * A flag, preferably something official (if your nation does not have an official flag, think twice before including it).
 Wikipedia has many of those under free licenses.
 * A few nations that will be preferred by the server when there is a civil war.
-For instance, the *Conferderate* are a civil war nation for the Americans.
+For instance, the *Confederate* are a civil war nation for the Americans.
 * City names.
 List each city only once, even if it changed name in the course of history.
 Try to use names from the same epoch.